supercollider/supercollider/README_WINDOWS.md

     DOSKEY cdb=cd %USERPROFILE%\Projects\sc\supercollider\build_VS
     DOSKEY cdd=cd %USERPROFILE%\Projects\sc\deployment\msvc2013_64

-Another option are batch-files that construct CMake arguments and execute the build.
+Another option is batch-files that construct CMake arguments and execute the build.
 If for some reason you need to enter many of those and/or can't keep the build folder with the cache file, this can come in handy.
-Here is a example that allows to edit all paths to dependencies.
+Here is an example that allows to edit all paths to dependencies.
 They go into a single environment variable (`CMAKE_PREFIX_PATH`) that CMake will read.
 The lines here contain random assignments to demonstrate some possibilities.
 Note that the batch files